-The university is dedicated to promoting the work of the UN SDGs and has worked with universities across New Zealand to create a cohesive, national plan on contributing to the SDGs.
+The university is dedicated to promoting the work of the SDGs and has worked with universities across New Zealand to create a cohesive, national plan on contributing to the SDGs.

 A number of initiatives have been introduced across campus to promote aspects of the goals, such as a staff cycling scheme, changes in printing access to reduce paper waste, recycling workshops and clothing swaps.

 The University of Sydney takes overall second place in this year’s Impact Rankings.
 The university scored particularly well for SDG 11 (sustainable cities and communities) and SDG 15 (life on land).